-Financial Justice Ireland is a member of the pan-European Citizens for Financial Justice campaign, a diverse group of European partners – from local grassroots groups to large international organisations - who together aim to inform and connect citizens to act together to make the global financial system work better for everyone.
+Financial Justice Ireland was a member of the pan-European Citizens for Financial Justice campaign, a diverse group of European partners – from local grassroots groups to large international organisations - who together aim to inform and connect citizens to act together to make the global financial system work better for everyone.

 We are funded by the European Union and aim to support the implementation of the Sustainable development Goals (sDGs) by mobilising EU citizens to support effective financing for development (FfD).